josephlewisjgl/josephlewisjgl.github.io/README.md

----
-permalink: /about/
-title: "About"
----

 ## My day job

-I am a full time Senior Data Scientist with the Welsh Government and some of my areas of expertise are:
+I am a full time Principal Data Scientist with the Welsh Government and some of my areas of expertise are:
 * Natural language processing
 * Large Language Models
 * Optimisation techniques